mulesoft-assets/template-sfdc2sfdc-contact-broadcast/README.md

 In the visual editor they can be found on the *Global Element* tab.

 ## endpoints.xml<a name="endpointsxml"/>
-This flows consists mainly on the logic to bring created and updated Contacts from SFDC Instance a:
+This flows consists mainly on the logic to bring created and updated Contacts from SFDC Instance A:
 + SFDC Query with filters applied to bring only Contacts with an email to be used to identify exiting customer on target instance.
 Also Mailing Country as "US", "U.S." or "United Stated" is applied as a filter in the query to provide and example as explained before.
 + Polling configured to execute the query every certain period of time.
 + Query will bring results since last integration run in oder to have only **new** updated or creations.
 This is done by using Mule Watermarking feature: watermark will be used in SFDC query and updated everytime the integration runs without exceptions.
 The actual watermark is the greatest LastModifiedDate of the Contacts brought in the query done.
-This can be addapted to different needs and there is an interesting [blog](http://blogs.mulesoft.org/data-synchronizing-made-easy-with-mule-watermarks/) about this feature.
+This can be addapted to different needs and there is an [interesting blog about this feature.](http://blogs.mulesoft.org/data-synchronizing-made-easy-with-mule-watermarks/)
 + Default watermark expression is configured here as well.

 ## businessLogic.xml<a name="businesslogicxml"/>